gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ```

-This is good because not only `Person`s can be `Siblings`, but any type that implements the `annoy` function.
-By our definition, any type `MyType` that *implements* all the functions specified in Sibling (`impl Sibling for MyType`) **is** a Sibling.
+This is good because `Person` is not the only type that can be `Sibling`, but any type that implements the `annoy` function.
+By our definition, any type `MyType` that *implements* all the functions specified in `Sibling` (`impl Sibling for MyType`) **is** a `Sibling`.
+Say we had an `Elephant` struct.
+As long as we corrently implement all the functions that `Sibling` requires, with an `impl Sibling for Elephant` clause, then the `Elephant` struct could be a `Sibling` as well!

 This is very useful especially when we want to create functions that take or return different types.
 Remember our problem of `Task` receiving functions of both `fn(usize)` and `fn(usize, usize)`?
 We could just have it receive a `Future` and it'd be able to receive different types, as long as they're `Future`s.

 Now let's go back to the `Future` trait: